jscottbranson/configs/README.md

 	apt-get install r-base
 	```

-4. Tmux adds a number of features to the terminal editor.
-To install Tmux on a Debian based system, as a super user:
+4. Tmux adds a number of features to the terminal editor:
 	```bash
 	apt-get install tmux
 	```